 Spelling books go home on Wednesday afternoons so parents/carers can see the results, but need to be back in school again by the end of the week.

 Reading books can be changed as soon as the children have finished reading them.
 We encourage the children to put their own reading book folders in the blue reading folders box, then an adult will help them find books on their level to choose from.
 If your child has trouble remembering to change their book, please let us know and we'll double check each day.
+Children can, of course, read other books from home and many enjoy reading books with adults that they are unable to fully access on their own.

-We do PE every Monday (indoors) and Tuesday (outdoors).
+We have PE every Monday (indoors) and Wednesday (outdoors).
 We wear PE shorts and our house top when we do PE indoors.
 We wear long track bottoms, a jumper or a fleece, socks and trainers when we do PE outdoors, and no jewellery during PE at all - any children who wear earrings ideally need to take them out before school on PE days.
 Please also make sure that PE clothing has the right name in it!

 We like to hear about what everyone has been doing outside of school, which is why we have 'Show and Tell' every Friday afternoon.
 Everyone in the class a chance to show and/or tell us about something every week, and we're always happy to to hear the 'tell' part even if children forget to bring something to show!